aris-mav/NMRInversions.jl/docs/src/tutorial.md

 ```
 ![Resulting plot](./assets/2D_gui.png)

-Similarly, now we can select regions by clicking at points within
+Similarly, now we can select regions by left-clicking at points within
 the plot which enclose a region of interest.
 Then, we can :

 - `Label current selection` will highlight the selected polygon